FriendsOfFlarum/geoip/README.md

 - Checking service availability and response times
 - Debugging configuration issues
 - Understanding what data your chosen provider returns

+### 🔧 Troubleshooting

+#### Common Issues

+**IP lookups not working**
+1. Check your service configuration in the admin panel
+2. Use the built-in service tester to verify your setup
+3. Ensure your API key is valid (for services that require one)
+4. Check the Flarum logs for error messages

+**Rate limit exceeded**
+- IP-API: Requests are automatically queued, wait for the next minute
+- IPData: Check your daily quota usage
+- Consider upgrading to a paid plan for higher limits

+**No country flags showing**
+1. Ensure "Show country flag for each post" is enabled in settings
+2. Users must opt-in via their preferences (unless admin permission overrides this)
+3. Check that the IP lookup returned valid country data

+**Queue not processing**
+- Ensure your queue worker is running: `php flarum queue:work`
+- Check queue configuration in your hosting environment

+### ⚡ Performance Considerations

+- **Queue Processing**: IP lookups are processed in background jobs to avoid blocking page loads
+- **Caching**: Results are cached to avoid repeated API calls for the same IP
+- **Rate Limiting**: Built-in rate limiting prevents API quota exhaustion
+- **Batch Processing**: Some providers support batch lookups for better efficiency

+For high-traffic forums, consider:
+- Using a paid provider with higher rate limits
+- Ensuring your queue worker is properly configured
+- Monitoring your API usage through provider dashboards

+### 📊 Data Storage

+- IP geolocation data is stored locally in your database after lookup
+- Data includes: country, coordinates, ISP, organization, and threat information (where available)
+- No personal user data is sent to IP lookup providers
+- Only IP addresses are transmitted for geolocation lookup

 ### Installation